Mirror symmetry for Berglund-H\"ubsch Milnor fibers: Fukaya categories from deformation theory

 \end{conjecture} As explained in \cite[\S 1.3]{abouzaid-auroux}, the natural transformation $s$ is a count of holomorphic disks living over a disk containing 0 in the base of the LG model.
 Conjecture \ref{conj:main} would therefore follow immediately from a sufficiently robust theory of deformations of Fukaya categories by holomorphic disks: objects in the category $\cW(\Xc,f|_{\Xc})$ (at least those avoiding a neighborhood of the deleted fiber) ought to give objects of $\cW(X,f)$ (possibly after being equipped with a weak bounding cochain), with the $A_\infty$ structure of the category deformed by the new count of disks, encoded by $s$, passing through the deleted fiber.

-There are a couple of technical obstacles in making the discussion of the previous paragraph rigorous proof rigorous, but it is not difficult to establish Conjecture \ref{conj:main} in some generality, as we now explain. \begin{lemma} Suppose the cap functor $\cap:\cW(X,f)\to \cW(F)$ is conservative.
+There are technical obstacles to making the discussion of the previous paragraph rigorous, but it is not difficult to establish Conjecture \ref{conj:main} in some generality, as we now explain. \begin{lemma} Suppose the cap functor $\cap:\cW(X,f)\to \cW(F)$ is conservative.
 Then Conjecture \ref{conj:main} holds.
-More generally, Conjecture \ref{conj:main} holds for the image of the cup functor $\cup:\cW(F)\to\cW(X,f)$: If we write $\cC$ for the image of the cup functor in $\cW(X,f)$ and $\mathring{\cC}$ for the image in $\cW(\Xc,f|_{\Xc})$ of the corresponding cup functor $\cW(F)\to \cW(\Xc,f|_{\Xc}),$ then $\cC\cong \MF(\mathring{\cC},\tils).$ \end{lemma} \begin{proof} If the cap functor is conservative, we may compute the category $\cW(X,f)$ monadically, as the category of $\cap\cup$-algebras in $\cW(F),$ as is done in \cite{Nad-cnw}: by the presentation of the monad as $\cap\cup = \Cone(\mu^{-1}\to \id_{\cW(F)}),$ we see that this category is precisely $\MF(\cW(\Xc,f|_{\Xc}), \tils).$ Equivalently (by a version of Lemma \ref{lem:knor-gen}), as explained in \cite[\S 1.3]{abouzaid-auroux}, this is the category with the same objects as $\cW(F)$ but with Hom between $L$ and $L'$ given by
+More generally, Conjecture \ref{conj:main} holds for the image of the cup functor $\cup:\cW(F)\to\cW(X,f)$: If we write $\cC$ for the image of the cup functor in $\cW(X,f)$ and $\mathring{\cC}$ for the image in $\cW(\Xc,f|_{\Xc})$ of the corresponding cup functor $\cW(F)\to \cW(\Xc,f|_{\Xc}),$ then $\cC\cong \MF(\mathring{\cC},\tils).$ \end{lemma} \begin{proof} If the cap functor is conservative, we may compute the category $\cW(X,f)$ monadically, as the category of $\cap\cup$-algebras in $\Ind(\cW(F))$: by the presentation of the monad as $\cap\cup = \Cone(\mu^{-1}\to \id_{\cW(F)}),$ we see that this category is precisely $\MF(\cW(\Xc,f|_{\Xc}), \tils).$ Equivalently (by a version of Lemma \ref{lem:knor-gen}), as explained in \cite[\S 1.3]{abouzaid-auroux}, this is the category with the same objects as $\cW(F)$ but with Hom between $L$ and $L'$ given by

+For the second part of the lemma, we use the fact that the restriction of $\cap$ to the image of $\cup$ will be conservative. \end{proof}